Scorpène-class submarine: India

 In 2005, India chose the Scorpène design; purchasing six submarines for US$3 billion (US$500 million per boat).
 Under a technology transfer agreement, the state-owned Mazagon Docks in Mumbai was to manufacture the submarines, and deliver them between 2012 and 2016, however the project is running six years behind schedule.
 Construction started on 23 May 2009.
 In August 2016, over 20,000 confidential pages of the submarine's manual were leaked by Australian media, stirring up a controversy about the impact to India's ambitions of fielding a blue-water navy.

 Naval Group answered that those documents were not crucial.
 After extensive sea trials, Kalvari was commissioned into the Indian Navy on 14 December 2017.

+India's Defence Procurement Board (DPB) (a part of the Ministry of Defence) green lit the acquisition of 3 additional boats on 10 July 2023.
+Following this, the Defence Acquisition Council (DAC) cleared the proposal on 13 July 2023.
+The deal was expected to be signed during Prime Minister Narendra Modi's visit to France on Bastille Day, 14 July 2023.
+However, no such deal was signed and the deal is now expected to be signed by end of 2024 with the deliveries beginning by 2031.

+On 16 October 2025, Naval Group and Mazagon Dock Shipbuilders signed a Memorandum of Understanding (MoU) to jointly offer evolved Scorpéne submarine to friendly foreign countries.

 Brazil

-In 2009, Brazil purchased four enlarged Scorpènes for US$ 10 billion with a technology transfer agreement and a second agreement to develop a French/Brazilian nuclear-powered submarine.
+In 2009, Brazil purchased four enlarged Scorpènes for US$10 billion with a technology transfer agreement and a second agreement to develop a French/Brazilian nuclear-powered submarine.
 The Brazilian submarine class was given the designation Riachuelo class.
 The hull of the first S-BR (S40) was laid down at Cherbourg on 27 May 2010 and is to be jumboized at the Brazilian Navy Shipyard in Sepetiba in late 2012.
 The latter three submarines will be built there entirely, and are planned to be commissioned in 2020, 2021, and 2022.
 The nuclear-powered submarine Álvaro Alberto is under construction since 2018, with scheduled launch for 2027.

 The first submarine Riachuelo was launched on 14 December 2018, and began sea trials in September 2019.
 All the submarines are built by the Brazilian defence company Itaguaí Construções Navais.